NordicESMhub/GEO4962/_episodes/14-running_analyzing.md

 Regularly check your experiment (and any generated output files) and once it is fully done, [store your model outputs on norStore](norstore.html).

-# Store model outputs on norStore
+# Store model outputs on norStore (not necessary for these practicals)

 First make sure that your run was successful and check all the necessary output files were generated.